 Let's do an experiment!
-Do you think there is water in soil, sand, and grass?
+Do you think there is water in soil, sand, where is water in soil, sand,

 Hi kids!
 Did you know that the Earth's solar system nickname is the "Water Planet."
 How much of the Earth is covered with water?
 Let me give you some information to help you answer this question.
 The Earth is mostly covered with water.
 If you could cut the Earth into 4 equal parts, 3 of them would be covered with water and only one would be land.
 The Earth is 3/4 covered with water.